anilrgukt/flash-tv-scripts/README.md

   - `save-image` indicates whether to save image outputs, to not save specify `no-save-image`
   - `usrName` indicates the user name of the user account

-# FLASH-TV Installation on NVIDIA Jetson AGX Orin Devkits - Detailed for data collection
+# Details for data collection - FLASH-TV Installation on NVIDIA Jetson AGX Orin Devkits
 Please read the [setup instructions](./Setup_Instructions.pdf) and [Home Assistant usage](./Home_Assistant_Usage.pdf) files above for details
 > Make sure you have downloaded or copied the necessary software (insight_face, darknet_face_release etc.) and placed it in the right locations(\*placement only, when specific external hard disk is connected)